This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 First and foremost, I am sharing my blog income report because I want to document my blogging journey.
 By doing this, I will be able to have something to look back on with regard to the goals and strategies that I did.

-Secondly, I want to instill trust and gives inspiration.
+Secondly, I want to instill trust and give inspiration.
 I want to show you that I am also a real human being, who is starting from zero.

 I am a wife who works a